 Make sure the seals around the door are airtight.
 If not, replace them.

 Keep the door closed

 Minimize the amount of time the freezer door is open.

 Replace and Recycle

 If you buy a new freezer, be sure to recycle your old one.
-Save $195 over the next five years and reduce your carbon footprint by 5,400 lbs. of greenhouse gas emissions over the lifetime of the freezer by replacing your old freezer with one that has earned the ENERGY STAR.
-Further reduce your environmental impact when you properly recycle the old one.
-Many appliance retailers will pick up and recycle your old freezer when you purchase a new one.
+Save about $410 and reduce your carbon footprint by 4,800 lbs. of greenhouse gas emissions over the 12-year lifetime of the freezer by replacing your old freezer with one that has earned the ENERGY STAR.